 The written language The spoken language 1-Writing is usually permanent and -Speech is usually transient, unless written texts cannot usually be changed recorded, and speakers can correct once they have been printed/written out. themselves and change their utterances as they go along.
 2- A written text can communicate across - Speech is usually used for immediate time and space for as long as the interactions. particular language and writing system is still understood.
-3- Written language tends to be more - Spoken language tends to be full of complex and intricate than speech with repetitions, incomplete sentences,
+3- Written language tends to be more - Spoken language tends to be full of complex and intricate than speech with repetitions, incomplete sentences, longer sentences and many subordinate clauses.
+The punctuation and layout of written texts also have no spoken equivalent.
+However some forms of written language, such as instant messages and email, are closer to spoken language.

-1 longer sentences and many subordinate corrections and interruptions, with the clauses.
-The punctuation and layout of exception of formal speeches and other written texts also have no spoken scripted forms of speech, such as news equivalent.
-However some forms of reports and scripts for plays and films. written language, such as instant messages and email, are closer to spoken language.
-4- Writers receive no immediate feedback - Speech is usually a dynamic interaction from their readers, except in computer- between two or more people.
-Context and based communication.
-Therefore they shared knowledge play a major role, so it is cannot rely on context to clarify things so possible to leave much unsaid or indirectly there is more need to explain things implied. clearly and unambiguously than in speech, except in written correspondence between people who know one another well.
-5-Writers can make use of punctuation, - Speech can use timing, tone, volume, and headings, layout, colours and other timbre to add emotional context. graphical effects in their written texts.
-Such things are not available in speech 6-Written material can be read repeatedly -Only recorded speech can be used in this and closely analyzed, and notes can be way. made on the writing surface.
-7-Some grammatical constructions are -Some types of vocabulary are used only or only used in writing, as are some kinds of mainly in speech.
-These include slang vocabulary, such as some complex expressions, and tags like y' know, like, etc. chemical and legal terms.
+- 4- Writers receive no immediate feedback from their readers, except in computer-based communication.
+Therefore they cannot rely on context to clarify things so there is more need to explain things clearly and unambiguously than in speech, except in written correspondence between people who know one another well. - 5-Writers can make use of punctuation, headings, layout, colours and other graphical effects in their written texts.
+Such things are not available in speech 6-Written material can be read repeatedly and closely analyzed, and notes can be made on the writing surface. - 7-Some grammatical constructions are only used in writing, as are some kinds of vocabulary, such as some complex chemical and legal terms.